 Bring a large pot of salted water to a boil.
-Add the potatoes and vinegar, then boil until tender, about 10 minutes.
+Add the potatoes, then boil until tender, about 10 minutes.
 Drain potatoes well, then return to the hot pot, off the heat, to let any excess moisture evaporate.

 In a large cast iron pan, heat 2 tablespoons of the oil over medium-high heat.
 Add the potatoes and cook, stirring as needed, until golden brown, 5-6 minutes.
 Transfer to a bowl with a slotted spoon.